Frequently asked questions

 - Supply a clear and concise Personal Statement in the space provided.
 Consider your aptitude and motivation for applying for the course, your academic and/or career plans as well as your research interests.
 Explain why the Department of Bioengineering/Imperial College London would help you achieve your research/career goals.

-- Include clear indication of what research area and potential supervisor you are interested in.
+- Include clear indication of what research area you are interested in.

 - Include your email address (the electronic form has a space for it).